 The General Government Program consists of administrative and support activities that do not fall under the more defined programs.
 These activities support the day-to-day operations and activities of the agency and the various programs contained within the previous programs.
 The General Government Program ensures that funds flow smoothly and are accounted for according to the applicable regulations.
-This Program aims to increase community awareness and support the transit and transportation needs of the County.
+This Program aims to increase community awareness and support the transit and transportation needs of the County including legislation and transportation funding.
 These tasks include financial management, legislative activities, intergovernmental relations, and public information.
-The program consists of three budget tasks that provide details of the activities supporting this program's objectives and the agency's mission.
+This program consists of three budget tasks that provide detailed objectives and accomplishments of the activities supporting this program's goals and the agency's mission.

-At \$1,259,100, the General Government Program is 2% of the budget.
-Major changes to the Program budget tasks include a reduction of \$80,000 largely due to reduced staffing and consultant costs within the Community Outreach budget.
-The Management and Administration budget was reduced approximately \$1,437,000 with the completion of the move to the new office building and the one-time pension liability payment made in the prior fiscal year.
-The State and Federal Governmental Relations budget decreased approximately \$33,000 for reduced staff costs.
+At \$1,264,600, the General Government Program is 2% of the budget.
+Major changes to the Program budget tasks include a reduction of approximately \$80,000 to the Community Outreach budget for reduced staffing and consultant costs.
+The Management and Administration budget was reduced approximately \$1.4 million with the completion of the move to the new office building and the one-time pension liability payment made in the prior fiscal year.
+The State and Federal Governmental Relations budget decreased approximately \$32,000 for reduced staff costs.
 Administrative support staff costs were allocated to all budget tasks via the indirect cost allocation plan.

 Details of each task can be found in the Program Task Budget Section.
-Below in Table 15 - General Government Program Budget Tasks, is a listing of the individual tasks within this program.
+Below in Table 18 - General Government Program Budget Tasks, is a listing of the individual tasks within this program.